sergiofasilva/object-state-history/README.md

 // Assumes index -1, if no argument is passed, which corresponds to the last item. const stateAtIndex = objHistory.at(0) // { a: 1, b: 2 }

-// Get a list of all states of the object const stateList = objHistory.listAll()
+// Get a list of all states and the changes of the object const stateList = objHistory.list()
 ```

 &nbsp;